glpi-project/doc-agent/source/plugins/toolbox-plugin.rst

    The interface is really basic: it doens't show the status of a remote and you'll still have to audit your agent log if some remotes are failing to upload an inventory in GLPI.

-   For this reason, and as GLPI Agent 1.6 will provide a netscan feature supporting RemoteInventory task, the remotes page will be **deprecated** and will be *removed* in a future version.
+   For this reason, and as GLPI Agent 1.6 will provide a netscan feature supporting RemoteInventory task, the remotes page is **deprecated** and will be *removed* in a future version.

 Setup